 Several openly gay celebrities have recently had children.

-Neil Patrick Harris and his partner David Burtka became the proud fathers of twins Harper Grace and Gideon Scott Burtka-Harris via a surrogate mother.
+Neil Patrick Harris and his husband David Burtka became the proud fathers of twins Harper Grace and Gideon Scott Burtka-Harris via a surrogate mother.

 Rufus Wainwright and his partner also had a girl, with Leonard Cohen's daughter Lorca serving as the surrogatenote Best.
 Genes.
 EVER!.

 Elton John has also had a son with his husband via surrogate.
 This caused some controversy when a supermarket used the "family shield" to "protect young shoppers" from seeing Elton, his husband and their baby on a magazine cover.
 The supermarket eventually removed the shield after receiving complaints.
 And now they have a second son as well.